 Before you choose what type of loan you’ll use, it's important to weigh the pros and cons.
 A home is a big purchase, and there’s a lot to consider.

 - Pro: Lower qualification standards.
 FHA loans are often easier to get than other types of loans.
-If you have bad credit or a bankruptcy in your past, this option might be right for you.
+If you have had issues with your credit or a bankruptcy in your past, this option might be right for you.

 - Con: Lower lending limits.
 FHA loans have much lower lending limits than traditional loans.
-If you want to purchase a home above these limits, you'll need to use a different type of loan or find a different house.
+If you want to purchase a home above these limits, you'll need to use a different type of loan, put more money down, or find a different house.

 - Pro: Lower down payment.
 This is one of the main draws of an FHA loan.
 With as little as 3.5% down, homeownership can become a reality for borrowers who wouldn't otherwise qualify.